phir2-lab/fsd_localization/README.md

 Parameters:
 - `mapName`: The program loads a 2d grid map (in .txt format).
 The map should be located in the 'maps' folder within the package.
-This work was developed using data from the [Robot@home dataset](http://mapir.isa.uma.es/mapirwebsite/index.php/mapir-downloads/203-robot-at-home-dataset.htmlurl), converted to the ROS format using the **robotathome_at_ros** package, available at (LINK AQUI).
+This work was developed using data from the [Robot@home dataset](http://mapir.isa.uma.es/mapirwebsite/index.php/mapir-downloads/203-robot-at-home-dataset.htmlurl), converted to the ROS format using the **robotathome_at_ros** package, available at https://github.com/phir2-lab/robotathome_at_ros.
 The **default** option is `alma`.
 Other options are `anto`, `pare`, `rx2`.
 All these maps are contained in the 'maps' folder.

 - `method`: Different particle weighting strategies are implemented in the [MCL.cpp](src/MCL.cpp) file, and their use can be selected with this parameter.
     - `ABS_PCL_FSD`: **Absolute FSD** - Free-Space Density using depth information obtained by RGB-D cameras;
     - `INT_PCL_FSD` (**default**): **Interval FSD** - An Interval-based extension of the previous approach that computes the Free-Space Density using not only the known free-space, but also the possible free-space in unknown regions;
-    - `CLikelihood`: scan matching between K random measurements from the point cloud, analyzing beam endpoints using a likelihood map, as used in [[1]](#1)
+    - `CLikelihood`: scan matching between K random measurements from the point cloud, analyzing beam endpoints using a likelihood map, as used in [[2]](#2)
     - `CRaycast`: similar to the previous method, but performing raycasting to obtain more precise results;
     - `LRaycast`: scan matching using the 2D laser readings;
     - `Motion`: No observation model - only removing particles that go over obstacles or outside the map